aFarkas/lazysizes/README.md

 This smaller script, which should include lazySizes (and all its plugins), should than be placed **before** any other blocking elements (i.e.: script(s)) at the end of the body or after any blocking elements (i.e.: scripts, stylesheets) in the head to load the crucial content as fast possible.
 (Note: It might make also sense to call `lazySizes.init();` explicitly right after lazySizes and all its plugins are added.)

 ## Why lazysizes
-In the past I often struggled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
+In the past, I often struggled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
 Which makes it hard to fulfill two purposes runtime and memory efficiency.
 And looking into the source code of most so called lazy loaders often also unveils lazy developers...

 But in a world of responsive retina optimized images on the one hand and JS widgets like carousels or tabs (a lot of initially hidden images) on the other hand lazy loading images becomes more and more important, so I created this project.